 Place the stuffed leaves in a container with the seam side face down.
 Once you are done rolling the grape leaves, you can either cook them or store them in the fridge (up to one day) or freezer (up to 3 months).

 Cook the Grape Leaves (Warak Enab)

 Salt and pepper the lamb chops.
 Fry the lamb chops in olive oil in a large pot with high sides.
 Once the lamb chops are browned on both sides, remove them from the heat.
 Layer the sliced tomato and grape leaves on top of the caramelized lamb chops.
 Try to make a flat even surface for the grape leaves.

 Place the rolled grape leaves with the seam face down in one row facing the same direction.
 Add a second layer of grape leaves facing the other direction.
 Place grape leaves in tight parallel rows.

 Add chunks of garlic in between the rolled grape leaves.
 Turn a heat-proof plate upside down on top of the grape leaves to help keep the leaves from unraveling as they cook.

 Boil some water.
 Add about 5 cups of boiling water to the grape leaf pot making sure the rolled grape leaves are covered in water.
 Cook for 30 minutes on medium to medium-high heat.
 Keep the water level just covering the grape leaves (you might need to add one or two more cups).

 Add the lemon juice.
 Continue cooking the leaves in the lemony broth for 30 minutes on low heat covered.
 Flip the pot into a large plate or larger pot.
 Serve immediately with pita bread and yogurt.

 Tips and Tricks

 - Roll the stuffed grape leaves tightly.
-It takes a little practice for rolling grape leaves.
+It takes a little practice to roll grape leaves.

 - Place the seam side down when layering in the pot.